 The instinct to possess is obligatory, yet it is incompatible with a social harmony.
 Children transcend the dominance of coercive lion share principles that are pervasive in the social life of animals.
-Between birth and 5 years, they learn the social benefits of possessing, not just to defend and hold on to things, but to trade and exchange based on a shared understanding of practices and values.
+Between birth and five years of age, they learn the social benefits of possessing, not just to defend and hold on to things, but to trade and exchange based on a shared understanding of practices and values.

-If the ultimate benefits of the ethical stance that children take starting age 5 are obvious, the proximate mechanisms driving children in this development from birth remain largely unexplored.
-Much more empirical research is needed in this area that would illuminate both the origins of possession and morality as a consequence of it.
+If the ultimate benefits of the ethical stance that children take starting at age five are obvious, the proximate mechanisms driving children in this development from birth remain largely unexplored.
+More empirical research is needed to illuminate the origin of possession and consequent morality.